postalserver/docs/content/en/install/upgrading.md

 position: 2.2
 category: Installation
 ---
-Once you have installed Postal, you can upgrade it by running these commands.
+Once you have installed Postal, you can upgrade it by running this command.
 This will always upgrade you to the latest version of Postal that is available.

 ```bash
 postal upgrade